lsbardel/python-stdnet/docs/source/index.rst

 Python Stdnet
 ======================

-.. rubric:: A networked data structures manager design to work with Redis_ data-store, but implemented so that other storage systems can be supported in the future.
+.. rubric:: Object data mapper and advanced query manager for non relational databases.
+Designed to work with Redis_ data-store, it now has an experimental implementation for Mongodb_.

-It is shipped with an object-data mapper which greatly facilitates the management and retrieval of large data-sets.
+The object-data mapper greatly facilitates the management and retrieval of large data-sets.
+It requires ``python 2.6`` up to ``python 3.3`` single code base.
-It includes a stand-alone, ``python 3`` compatible, :ref:`redis client <redis-client>` which was originally forked from redis-py_.
-There are no dependencies, it requires ``python 2.6`` up to ``python 3.3`` and there are over 600 tests with a coverage over 90%.
+There are over 600 tests with a coverage of about 90%.

 **The library is stable, used in production and continuously maintained**.

-**Dependencies**: None
+**Dependencies**

+* redis-py_ for :ref:`redis backend <redis-server>`.
+* pymongo_ for :ref:`mongo db backend <mongo-server>`.

 .. _contents: